Billy Butcher: The Boys and Herogasm

-At the final clash in Washington, Butcher learned that it was Black Noir who'd killed his wife rather than the Homelander, and he finally gained his revenge.
+In Over the Hill with the Swords of a Thousand Men, at the final clash in Washington, Butcher learned that it was Black Noir who'd killed his wife rather than the Homelander and he finally gained his revenge.
 In issue #68, it was revealed that he'd secretly been making more of the modified Compound V from #11–14 (which can be triggered to kill superhumans) so that, if he survived, he could kill vast numbers of potential superhumans.
-The battle for Washington was won because Butcher had information about how to guide missiles towards the neurons in superhuman brains, that and the Compound V made Mother's Milk suspect that Butcher had faked Vogelbaum's death and was using him to develop more for himself.
+The battle for Washington was won because Butcher had information about how to guide missiles towards the neurons in superhuman brains; that and the Compound V made Mother's Milk suspect that Butcher had faked Vogelbaum's death and was using him to develop more for himself.

-After Washington, revealing his plans to use his Compound V to kill all potential superhuman in an act of genocide, numbering billions of people.
+In The Bloody Doors Off, after Washington, Butcher reveals his plans to use his Compound V to kill all potential superhumans in an act of genocide, numbering billions of people.
 Butcher murders their ally Vas (Love Sausage) to cover up his plan, then murders the Legend to prevent any information from reaching Hughie.
-Butcher suddenly announces a three-month leave for the team, revealing his intention to make Hughie his second-in-command (as Hughie had once asked for, however Hughie admits to having forgotten asking about it), to damage intra-group communication.
+Butcher suddenly announces a three-month leave for the team, revealing his intention to make Hughie his second-in-command (in order to damage intra-group communication), which Hughie admits to having forgotten about previously asking for.
 It also comes out that he killed Milk's ex-wife in front of his daughter in order to prevent Milk from journeying to Los Angeles to deal with her.
-After confirming with Milk that he would not be on board with Butcher's plan, Butcher apologises to Milk and kills him, before using an explosion to kill Frenchie and the Female.
+After confirming with Milk that he would not be on board with Butcher's plan, Butcher apologises to Milk and kills him before using an explosion to kill Frenchie and the Female.

-Having discovered his plan, Butcher is later confronted by Hughie on top of the Empire State Building, and after a brief fight, they both fall onto a lower platform, whereupon Butcher breaks his neck, becoming paralyzed from the neck down.
+Having discovered his plan, Butcher is later confronted by Hughie on top of the Empire State Building and, after a brief fight, they both fall onto a lower platform whereupon Butcher breaks his neck, becoming paralyzed from the neck down.
 After a brief conversation with Hughie wherein he acknowledges his past and admits to having killed Mother's Milk, Frenchie, and the Female, a police helicopter shows up.
 Knowing he will be locked away for life as an invalid, Butcher deceives Hughie into killing him by falsely claiming he had murdered Hughie's parents.
 Hughie, in a fit of rage, rams a metal spike into Butcher's chest, killing him.
 True to character, Billy dies smiling.

+Highland Laddie

+In Highland Laddie, set between The Innocents and The Big Ride, Butcher cameos in scenes establishing why Hughie took a sabbatical from the Boys, and in silent flashbacks as Hughie reflects on his thoughts about him.